hitchcockwill/camp-four-creative/_posts/2013-08-05-creating-backbone-belay.md

 To avoid having a dependency on Marionette, I opted to use history fragments as the lookup key for managing requests.
 I believe that using fragments will cover the majority of use cases for Belay.

-For the times when history fragments will not work, it is possible to set custom keys when calling Backbone.Belay.spot() and call a custom clean up method on that same key with Backbone.Belay.release().
+For the times when history fragments will not work, it is possible to set custom keys when calling Backbone.Belay.spot() and call a clean up method on that same key with Backbone.Belay.release().
 See the docs for more info.

 ### Jasmine
 When I set out to write my test suite I found it difficult to figure out where to start.
 Even after spending some time on it and getting a couple of basic tests out there, I think there is still a long way to go before the Belay test suite is up to par.